TheGewehr/Cetroleopter-Engine/README.md

 ## UI:

--**File**: where you can save and load the configuration, and also can exit the engine (I don't know why you would do that, taking in account how great our engine is
+-**File**: where you can save and load the configuration (and the scene), and also can exit the engine (I don't know why you would do that, taking in account how great our engine is
 ( ͡° ͜ʖ ͡°))

 -**Edit**: here you can hide and show the settings window and the console window.
 The settings window has window settings, FPS setings and harware specifics.
 The console window just reads the console and print it.
 You can also load preselected fbx files with their respective Textures.